keaSystemIntegration/gift-wishing/docs/how_to.md

 * MongoDB IP Address Whitelisting

 ### Server & Flow of Events
-The server was built using `Node` and `Express` as the core pieces, together with a few dependencies solely focused on the purpose of the service: Authentication.
+The server was built using `Node` and `Express` as the core pieces, together with a few dependencies solely focused on the purpose of this service: Authentication.

-Below will be shown the 2 main flows covered by this microservice.
-The flows illustrate other services as well, when necessary, in order to put emphasis on clarity and completeness.
+Below there will be shown the 2 main flows covered by this microservice.
+The flows illustrate other services as well, when necessary, in order to emphasize their the clarity and completeness.

 Sign Up Flow:

 ![Signup_Flow](./overview_of_the_system/Signup_Flow.png)

+*Important note: This flow, ideally, works in sync with the `User Service`'s create user operation.
+Hence, we need to make sure that both services contain the same users at all times.
+Moreover, we cannot afford a delay (i.e. The User Service adds the newly created user from Auth Service later).
+For this to happen, the `Sign Up` only succeeds when both transactions succeed in their own service.

 Sign In Flow: